w3f/polkadot-wiki/docs/glossary.md

 A blockchain that meets several characteristics that allow it work within the confines of the Polkadot Host.
 Also known as "parallelized chain."

+## ParaID

+A unique numeric (nonnegative integer) identifier for a parathread.

+## Parathread

+A blockchain which works within the confines of the Polkadot Host, thus allowing it to connect to the Polkadot Relay Chain.
+This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
+All parachains start their lifecycle as a parathread.

 ## Parachain Registry